 Al-Mustafa’s diffuse international presence anchors subjects loyal to Khomeinist ideology in societies around the globe and serves as a fertile recruiting pool for Iran’s Quds Force, the foreign expeditionary arm of the Islamic Revolutionary Guard Corps (IRGC).
 There have been reports of Al-Mustafa students, particularly from Afghan and Pakistani backgrounds, joining the Iran-backed militias fighting in Syria to preserve the Assad regime.
 According to the Washington Institute for Near East Policy, the core members of the Pakistani Zainabiyoun Brigade, an IRGC-trained elite volunteer outfit fighting in Syria, come from Al-Mustafa University.
 A similar Afghan brigade also claims Al-Mustafa alumni among its ranks.
-In a July 2017 interview, Ayatollah Ali Reza A’atif admitted that many graduates of his seminaries “found martyrdom or became disabled [in Syria].
-But a large number of them are still fighting.”
+In a July

 In addition to providing the ideological underpinnings that inspire a portion of its students to fight for Iranian interests in Syria, Al-Mustafa trains clerics around the world to spread Khomenism in their home countries.
 The university boasts a presence in over 30 African countries and claims to have 5000 African students enrolled, including 2000 studying in Iran who return home several times a year for missionary purposes.
 Al-Mustafa operates several branches in European countries, most notably the Islamic College of London.
 Graduates of Al-Mustafa such as Italian cleric Abbas DiPalma have gone on to form Iranian cultural centers in their home countries, such as the Imam Mahdi Center in Rome.
 Al-Mustafa has also dispatched Lebanese graduates as missionaries to Latin America, where they seek to create inroads with expat communities and proselytize among local populations.

 In December 2020, the U.S. government levied terrorism sanctions against Al-Mustafa International University under Executive Order 13224.
-It accused Al-Mustafa of enabling IRGC Quds Force “intelligence operations by allowing its student body, which includes large numbers of foreign and American students, to serve as an international recruitment network.”
-Additionally, the U.S. Treasury Department noted that some of the Afghani and Pakistani fighters that deployed to Syria under the command of the IRGC were recruited at Al-Mustafa.
+It accused Al-Mustafa of enabling the IRGC Quds Force’s “intelligence operations by allowing its student body, which includes large numbers of foreign and American students, to serve as an international recruitment network.”
+Additionally, the U.S. Department of the Treasury noted that some of the Afghani and Pakistani fighters that deployed to Syria under the command of the IRGC were recruited at Al-Mustafa.
 The Chairman of Al-Mustafa Alireza Arafi called the sanctions “shameful,” adding that “pugnacity, persecution and seeking supremacy and oppression is hidden and visible in the foundation of the arrogant rule of the United States; the most obvious manifestation of this abhorrent move is the violation of human values.”
 While claiming the moral high-ground, Arafi paid no heed to the fact that his government sent the often poor Afghani and Pakistani fighters, including children, into battle as if they were “cannon fodder” to bolster the Assad regime, said Phillip Smyth, an expert on Shi’a militias.